Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRdiff.rst

 Introduction
 ------------

-``cctk CRISPRdiff`` is a visualization tool to explore the relationships between CRISPR arrays.
+``cctk crisprdiff`` is a visualization tool to explore the relationships between CRISPR arrays.
 It draws arrays as a sequence of rectangles where spacers that are unique to a single array are represented by small, black rectangles, while spacers present in multiple arrays are represented by larger rectangles with a fill and outline colour combination that is unique to that spacer.
 Spacers that are present in two arrays drawn next to each other are connected by a line to highlight this relationship.
 The colour of the line connecting spacers present in two arrays is the same as the fill colour of the spacers.

 This representation is intended to highlight where and what the similarities are between a group of arrays, and is therefore best suited to sets of related arrays.